Cheesefoot Head

 The Route

-1. Exit the car park through the little gate and walk along the path that runs parallel to the road with the traffic to your left.
+Exit the car park through the little gate and walk along the path that runs parallel to the road with the traffic to your left.
 When you reach the road, cross over and enter the field on the other side.

-2. When you come to a cross paths at the border of the first field, continue straight on.
+At the cross paths at the border of the first field, continue straight on.
 The next field is long and large and you should continue forward until you eventually reach the hedge on the other side.
 Proceed out of the field and onto an enclosed track.

-3. When you reach the cottages at the bottom, turn left, and then come up the almost identical track virtually doubling back on yourself.
+When you reach the cottages at the bottom, turn left, and then come up the almost identical track, virtually doubling back on yourself.
 The path will soon drop down and then gradually rise upwards.
 After a junction with farm entrances into fields, the path will narrow considerably and you should continue straight on, heading up the hill.
 As a small thicket of woodland builds up to your right, you will eventually reach a gate.

-4. Go through the gate and walk up to the track that crosses the field.
+Go through the gate and walk up to the track that crosses the field.
 Turn right and then bear left with the track.
 Follow this until you are almost back to the A272.

-5. Just before you reach the road, you will see a grain silo.
+Just before you reach the road, you will see a grain silo.
 Turn left and follow the track.
 As the track opens out into the field, look out for the small blue arrow that will direct you right and through the hedge.
 Bear left and then turn right when you reach the same cross path from step two and retrace your steps back over the road and into the car park.

-As a member, you gain instant access to all 182 PDF files.
-Members also benefit from special members-only discounts at some of our favourite pit-stops.
+As a member, you gain instant access to our complete PDF library of over 200 walks.
+Members also benefit from special discounts we arrange at some of our favourite pit-stops.

 Did you know?

-Intriguingly, nobody seems to know how this beauty spot got the less than beautiful name of Cheesefoot.
+Nobody seems to know how this beauty spot got the less than beautiful name of Cheesefoot.
 We would be interested to know if you have any theories!

 If you enjoyed this walk…